 Next steps

-After your service has been running for a period of time, you can view the hit count and last hit time of access control policies in the Hits / Last Hit At column of the access control policy list.
+After your business has been running for a period, you can view the hit count of access control policies in the Hits/Last Hit At column in the access control policy list.

 Related documentation